-Further information on Preventing Radicalisation See Preventing Extremism and Radicalisation Statement from this risk should be a part of a schools' or colleges' safeguarding approach.
+Further information on Preventing Radicalisation See Preventing Extremism and Radicalisation Statement

+Children are vulnerable to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.
 Extremism is the vocal or active opposition to our fundamental values, including the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.